Lumion and Twinmotion are two of the top architectural rendering tools on the market.

 And here are the requirements for macOS:

 Lumion is only available on Windows PCs (Windows 10 or later) and doesn't have plans to make the software available on macOS anytime soon.
+While you can run it on a Mac via Boot Camp, this is far from an optimal setup.

 Below are Lumion's hardware requirements.